bumbu/svg-pan-zoom/README.md

 `panEnabled` and `zoomEnabled` are related only to user interaction.
 If any of this options are disabled - you still can zoom and pan via API.

-`fit` takes preceeding to `contain`.
+`fit` takes precedence over `contain`.
 So if you set `fit: true` then `contain`'s value doesn't matter.

-Embeding remote files
+Embedding remote files
 ---------------------

-If you're embeding a remote file like this
+If you're embedding a remote file like this
 ```html
 <embed type="image/svg+xml" src="/path/to/my/file.svg" />
 <object type="image/svg+xml" data="/path/to/my/file.svg">Your browser does not support SVG</object>
 ```

-or you're rendering the SVG after page loads then you'll have to call svgPanZoom library after your SVG is loaded.
+or you're rendering the SVG after the page loads then you'll have to call svgPanZoom library after your SVG is loaded.

 One way to do so is by listening to load event:
 ```html